Geometric representation of CP phases $\delta_{\rm PDG}, \delta_{\rm KM}$ in flavor mixing matrix and its sum rule by alternative unitarity triangle and quadrangle: Introduction

-However, there have been almost no specific representation to express the CP phase $\delta$ as an angle in the complex plane.
-In recent years, analyses of rephasing invariants involving the determinant of the mixing matrix $\det V$ \cite{Yang:2025hex, Yang:2025law, Luo:2025wio} show that the CP phase is written in terms of a combination of matrix elements and $\det V$.
+In recent years, analyses of rephasing invariants involving the determinant of the mixing matrix $\det V$ \cite{Yang:2025hex, Yang:2025law, Luo:2025wio} show that the CP phase is written in terms of a combination of matrix elements $V_{ij}$ and $\det V$.
+This type of invariant is a generalization of those defined under the condition $\det V = 1$ \cite{Chang:2002yr,Kuo:2005pf,Chiu:2012uc,Chiu:2015ega,Chiu:2017ckv,Kuo:2019psm}.
 These developments open the way to understanding the CP phase as a genuinely geometric quantity.

 In this letter, we represent the sum rule $\d_{\rm PDG} + \d_{\rm KM} = \pi - \a + \g$ \cite{Yang:2025ftl} relating the CP phases $\delta_{\rm PDG}$ and $\delta_{\rm KM}$ in the PDG and Kobayashi--Maskawa (KM) parameterizations to the angles $\alpha$ and $\gamma$ of the unitarity triangle as a unitarity quadangle in the complex plane.
-In addition, using the inversion formula of a unitary matrix, we define a new class of ``inverse unitarity triangles'' and present that these triangles contain information beyond that of the conventional unitarity triangles.
+In addition, using the inversion formula of a unitary matrix, we define a new class of ``inverse unitarity triangles'' whose angles are expressed by $\arg [V_{\a i } V_{\b j} V_{\a j}^{*} V_{\b i}^{*}]$ and $\arg [V_{\a i } V_{\b j} V_{\g k} / \det V]$.
+The new angles $\arg [V_{\a i } V_{\b j} V_{\g k} / \det V]$ directly give the nontrivial phases of the mixing matrix elements in the PDG parametrization.
+Some of relations derived here coincide with sum rules between the CP phases and angles \cite{Yang:2025vrs, Yang:2025cya}.
+While earlier results are obtained without using the inversion formula, this paper demonstrates that the CP phases and angles are represented geometrically by unitarity relations among lower-order terms of matrix elements.